 Link Building Is Dead

 Not true.
 Inbound links are still influential when it comes to ranking, but be wary of suspicious link building offers; they can potentially damage your site’s reputation as well as your rankings.
 Instead, try growing your site organically with high quality, genuine links.
-Links from legitimate websites as well as directories, forums and social media are excellent for search engine optimisation.
+Links from legitimate websites as well as directories, forums and social media are excellent for SEO.

 Some People think that search engine optimisation consists of manipulative tactics and tricks to get users to click more, such as with intrusive advertising.
 But, true SEO is about sharing fresh content with your target audience and getting more traffic to your site by providing relevant and quality information in a way that is easily accessible.